oponder2000/DISA-STIGS/README.md

 ## Conclusion

 All 10 DISA STIG remediation tasks have been completed successfully.
-Both Windows 11 and Ubuntu 24.04 systems now comply with the required security baselines.
+Both Windows 11 and Ubuntu 24.04 systems are now closer to compliance but remaining STIGS must be remediated.
 Remediation scripts have been documented and are available in the project repository for future use and version control.